mosquitogames/1819rulebook/actions_war.md

 ## The Aftermath

 Discard all revealed Battle cards.
-Remove a ship from the Port.
+Remove a Ship from the Port.

 The winner may **steal the loser's Wealth** and/or **gain Victory Points** up to a maximum of **Total Strength difference \\(\times\\) Spoils of War Multiplier**.